-In this lesson we explore what money is, the choices we have in relation to money, and how we can manage our money responsibly.
+In this lesson, we will explore what money is, the choices we have in relation to money, and how we can manage our money responsibly.
 We consider the idea of financial responsibility in relation to spending and saving, and what this means for us as individuals, members of families and communities, and in relation to wider society.

-Unit: How can we manage money well?
+Unit Overview: How can we manage money well?

-This lesson explores the different ways in which we can purchase and pay for goods and services.
+In this lesson, we will explore the different ways in which we can purchase and pay for goods and services.
 We consider the different payment methods available, including cash, online payment such as Paypal and Apple/Android Pay, debit and credit.
 We then look at practical steps to creating a budget and how this enables us to plan and manage money well.

-This lesson explores different types of online banking, prepaid cards and other tools that can help us keep track of money.
+In this lesson, we will explore different types of online banking, prepaid cards and other tools that can help us keep track of money.
 We then explore how we can keep safe online, in relation to digital citizenship, and how to be aware of different kinds of online money crimes.
 This includes fraud, such as phishing, pharming, money mules and other types of common scams.